Kath & Kim: CD releases

-Other media
+Spin-offs and adaptations

 Feature film

 On 9 March 2011, Turner and Riley announced plans for a movie, in which, Kath, Kim, Kel, Brett, Sharon and Epponnee would head overseas on holiday.
-Contracts were written to finance the film's production under the working title of The Kath & Kim Filum, with the word 'film' deliberately misspelt with the letter 'u' in typical Kath and Kim yumour.
+Contracts were written to finance the film's production under the working title of The Kath & Kim Filum, with the word 'film' deliberately misspelt with the letter 'u' in typical Kath and Kim humour.
 However, the title Kath & Kimderella was ultimately used, and the film was released in Australia on 6 September 2012.
 It was directed by Ted Emery (director of the television series) and produced by Rick McKenna.
 The holiday scenes were shot in Positano, Italy and filming took a total of two weeks.

 The film was released in Australian cinemas on 6 September 2012.
 It grossed in excess of $2.1 million in its first weekend on Australian movie screens.

-20th Anniversary special
+20th anniversary special

-In July 2022, it was reported that Kath & Kim will be returning for a 10-minute special to commentate 20 years of the series.
-The special will showcase a countdown of celebrity guests and unseen clips that didn't feature in the series, as well as the cast discussing their favourite scenes.
-Celebrity guests for the special will include Mason Cox, Sonia Kruger and Celia Pacquola.
+In July 2022, it was reported that Kath & Kim would be returning for a 10-minute special to commentate 20 years of the series.
+The special showcased a countdown of celebrity guests and unseen clips that did not feature in the original series, as well as the cast discussing their favourite scenes.
+Celebrity guests for the special included Mason Cox, Sonia Kruger and Celia Pacquola.
 The two specials, Kath and Kim: Our Effluent Life and Kath and Kim: 20 Preposterous Years, aired on 20 and 21 November 2022, respectively.

 American adaptation

-Due to the success that Kath & Kim has achieved internationally, it was remade for US audiences by NBC.
-Riley and Turner served as executive producers on the US version.
+Due to the success that Kath & Kim has achieved internationally, it was remade for American audiences by NBC.
+Riley and Turner served as executive producers on the American version.
 In this remake, actress Molly Shannon has taken the role of Kath Day, and Selma Blair the role of Kim.
 The character of Sharon does not appear at the insistence of Szubanski.

 NBC chose Jason Ensler to direct.
 Michelle Nader developed the series for American television, which premiered in the United States as part of the Fall schedule of 2008.
 The series started to shoot in California in July 2008.
-NBC debuted the US adaptation on 9 October 2008, while Seven started screening it to Australian viewers on 12 October 2008.
+NBC debuted the American adaptation on 9 October 2008, while Seven started screening it to Australian viewers on 12 October 2008.
 After airing only two episodes, Seven dropped the sitcom from their lineup due to poor ratings, only to bring it back several weeks later as a late-night schedule filler.
 In America, reviews were poor, but it averaged roughly around 5 to 7 million viewers per week, and was rewarded with a full season order in October 2008.
 On 19 May 2009, NBC announced that there would not be a second season of Kath & Kim.